6 Main Highlights of Reepham Food Festival | 25th May 2025

 A small museum, a bike rental shop and a tea shop are in the Reepham Station.
 It’s the starting point of Marriott’s way trail.
 People walk or cycle or ride a horse through this 21-mile track route via the former rail track to Whitwell Station.
 Reepham is a beautiful countryside full of history and beautiful architecture.

-The first mention of this town is in the “Doomsday Book” of 1086.
-The town’s marketplace was established in 1277 by Sir John De Vaux when he obtained a charter from King Edward I.
+This town is first mentioned in the “Doomsday Book” of 1086.
+Sir John De Vaux established the town’s marketplace in 1277 after obtaining a charter from King Edward I.

 1. Baconsthorpe Castle